 - In a small/medium bowl, whisk together the nut butter, vanilla, maple syrup, and sugar.
 Pour into the dry ingredients, and stir until a dough forms.
 Stir in the chocolate chips.

-- Use a cookie scoop or a tablespoon to scoop 1.5 Tbsp dough into your hand.
+- Use a cookie scoop or a tablespoon to scoop approximately 1.5 tablespoons of dough into your hand.
 Roll the dough betwen your palms to form a smooth ball, and place on cookie sheet about 2 inches apart.
-No need to flatten or shape the cookies.

 - Bake 10 to 12 minutes or until the cookies have spread and are lightly golden on the bottoms.
 Cookies will be very soft straight out of the oven.
 Let stand 5 to 10 minutes before transferring to a cooling rack.